 Let’s talk about prolapse!

 You may have heard the word ‘prolapse’ before and it can sound scary, but what is it actually?
 Let’s chat about it and clear some things up about it!
+Our pelvic floor PTs at Foundations Pelvic Health are experts in helping you manage your prolapse symptoms and getting you back to doing the activities you love!

 Sideview of pelvic organs bladder uterus rectum prolapse cystocele rectocele pelvic floor glutes